-Florida: Currently, the one-week waiting period has been waived due to Covid-19, but this is set to expire on September 5, 2020, unless renewed.
+Florida: Currently, standard operating procedures for unemployment benefits claims are in place in Florida.
 Individuals can file for Disaster Unemployment Assistance (DUA) with the federal government.
 Individuals unemployed as result of a major disaster declared by the President may collect DUA if (1) that individual is out of work as a "direct result" of a major disaster; (2) does not qualify for standard unemployment insurance from any state; and (3) applies for benefits 30 days after the disaster is declared.